jsoules/stellarator-navigator/stellarator-navigator/README.md

 - Addition or reclassification of new fields within Stellarator Records can be accommodated by:
   - In `Types.ts`:
     - Adding new fields and descriptions to the `StellaratorRecord` type in `Types.ts`
-    - Adding corresponding ranges to the `FilterSettings` type in `Types.ts`
+    - Adding corresponding fields and ranges to the `FilterSettings` type in `Types.ts`
+  - In `Defaults.ts`:
+    - Ensure the new field is present with a sensible deafult in `defaultEmptyRecord`
   - In `DataDictionary.ts`:
     - Adding new fields to the `KnownFields` enum
     - Adding the new `KnownFields` entries to `DependentVariables`, `IndependentVariables` as appropriate